 INITIATIVE HISTORY

-on behalf of issues rooted in science, such as climate change and water management, and 2) the resurgence of the Black Lives Matter
+In 2020, the nonprofit Aspen Institute Science & Society Program, in collaboration with the citizen centered-design firm Coda Societies, conceptualized Our Future Is Science in response to tremendous societal forces: 1) youth activism around the world on behalf of issues rooted in science, such as climate change and water management, and 2) the resurgence of the Black Lives Matter

-from the COVID pandemic.
+movement raising necessary calls for equity across fields, especially in science and public health, based on vast disparities in outcomes from the COVID pandemic.
 That year, the Aspen Institute and the science-outlet LeapsMag published an article, “Democratize the White Coat,” introducing the ethos and societal dynamics that inspired OFIS.